ktafakkori/feloopy/README.md

    `plus_gurobi` variant:

    This variant includes the Gurobi solver.
 It requires a valid Gurobi license.
+Refer to the [Gurobi website](https://www.gurobi.com/) for more information.

    ```terminal
    pip install -U feloopy[plus_gurobi]